+The 2015 conference took place at the Westchester Marriott, 670 White Plains Road, Tarrytown, New York 10597 from April 12-15, 2015.
 The theme was The Shifting Paradigms of Higher Education and it celebrated 25 years for the Tri-State Consortium.
 The Conference Program (PDF) is available by clicking on the image to the right.

 Dr. Glenn Lang’s Leadership Materials